 Rap, itself a deeply historically loaded musical style derived from poetic traditions, was applied to the poem’s printed words through a collaborative process.
 Thus, the outcome is transformed words; newly made into a ‘Song for All Readers’.
 The act of rhyming the oration of the sacred librarian line by line echoed the protest songs and slogans being sung at the time: demanding #FreeEducationForAll and open access to knowledge for future generations.

 “Het Liedeken” is a forgotten song restaged.
-It finds its origins in a ceremonial song that was sung by printers from the famous Plantin-Moretus Press — located in Antwerp, Belgium.
-This printing press was founded by Christophe Plantin, and played a profound role in Europe’s book printing trade from the 16th to 17th centuries.
+It finds its origins in a ceremonial song that was sung by printers from the famous Plantin-Moretus Press—located in Antwerp, Belgium.
+Founded by Christophe Plantin, the press played a profound role in Europe’s book printing trade from the 16th to 17th centuries.
 Upon acceptance into the printing guild, new journeymen would celebrate together with their Godfathers and reaffirm their commitment to their work by singing this very song.
 One of the requests made in the lyrics is for good treatment and fair pay to ensure their work’s proper quality.

 Silo Music is refers to an acoustic phenomenon which can occur during the emptying of a metal or concrete silo.
 Although its name might connote a pleasant melody, Silo Music in fact refers to an extremely loud noise from within the silo’s structure as its contents are discharged.
 These frequencies and vibrations can result in serious structural damage to silos and their surroundings, and have been the subject scientific research worldwide.
 This could explain why there are hardly any recordings of it, as it is more likely for people to want to solve ‘a noise problem’, rather than listen to it for its sonic qualities.
 My work, “Silo Music” is a score of these unforeseeable sounds composed with reference to acoustic descriptions of the sound made by scientists.
 For this particular recording, the score acted as a starting point for an improvised re-interpretation by Swiss musicians Daniel Steffen and Beat Unternährer.